We Review 31 of the Best Free and Paid Piano VST Plugins

 No matter your budget, no matter your skill level, no matter what kind of music you produce, it's hard for me not to recommend this plugin.

 Emotional Piano Player is a very powerful tool to add to your plugin library.

-The Drinking Piano
+The Drinking Piano by SoundIron

 Need a sound that evokes pints of Guinness, steak and kidney pies and the soft thud of darts striking a board, then The Drinking Piano might be worth a listen.